Regulatory Model Numbers

 This procedure attaches the switch to the rack.

-Note: Front mount shown.
+Note: Front mount is shown.

 1. Lift the chassis into the rack.
 Position the flanges against the rack posts.